Prithvish96/odin-recipes/README.md

 - Implemented various CSS properties, including color, background color, and typography, to practice styling.
 - Focused on using web-safe fonts and basic styling techniques to improve the visual appearance of the pages.

+### Phase 6: Improving Homepage Layout

+- Applied knowledge of the box model to enhance the layout and appearance of the `index.html` homepage.
+- Improved spacing, padding, and margins to create a more polished and visually appealing main page.

 ## Skills Learned and Applied

 ### HTML